 - Changes in footwear - particularly changing from wearing high-heeled shoes to wearing flat shoes

-- Wearing inadequate or inappropriate shoes for the sporting activity being undertaken
+- Wearing inadequate, inappropriate or worn out shoes for the sporting activity being undertaken

 - Not adequately warming up and stretching prior to exercise

 - A sudden sharp movement that causes the calf muscles to contract and the stress on the Achilles tendon to be increased.
 This can cause the tendon fibres to tear.

 - Older age